 - experience hallucinations or delusions that could lead to accidents or injury

-- get alcohol poisoning and lose consciousness
+- get alcohol poisoning and lose consciousness or die

 - be injured while swimming, playing sport, climbing or even trying to cross a road